fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 - Phone numbers used for data connections like for DSL lines or broadband Internet connections
 - Universal International Freephone Numbers (UIFN)
 - Phone numbers dedicated to faxing
-  - If you have existing dedicated phone numbers that are being used for faxing, you can transfer these numbers over to Teams but your fax services won't continue to work as expected.
+  - If you have existing dedicated phone numbers that must continue to support faxing, consider an alternative solution.
+You can transfer these numbers over to Teams but your fax services won't continue to work.
 Faxing services aren't available to Teams customers through the licenses for Phone System or any Microsoft Calling Plan.
 - Any phone number or numbers that aren't from a supported country or region, including phone numbers from a VoIP phone provider.

-Porting availability for Toll-free phone numbers may vary by country and region.
+Porting availability for Toll-free phone numbers vary by country and region.
 To find our more, please refer to your country or region specific documents to see available support for porting service.

 > [!NOTE]
-> At this time in the United Kingdom, we currently don't support transferring UK non-geographic numbers including shared cost numbers for area codes 0843, 0844, 0845, 0870, 0871, 0872.
+> At this time in the United Kingdom, we currently don't support transferring UK nongeographic numbers including shared cost numbers for area codes 0843, 0844, 0845, 0870, 0871, 0872.

 ### Porting over 999 numbers in a single request requires Telephone Number Services - Service Center support